chtz/interpreterj/README.md

 # InterpreterJ

 InterpreterJ is a simple yet powerful interpreted scripting language implemented in Java.
-It supports functions, closures, variable declarations, control flow, and more.
+It supports functions, closures, variable declarations, and control flow structures.

 ## Language Introduction

-InterpreterJ is a dynamically-typed scripting language with syntax similar to JavaScript.
-Here's a quick introduction to its main features.
+InterpreterJ is a dynamically-typed language with syntax similar to JavaScript.
+Below is an introduction to its main features.

 ### Basic Syntax and Data Types